 Before we proceed, you should note that your plant may be a juvenile.
 You may have to wait for it to mature in such instances.
 For older Monstera Deliciosas, here are some tips you can try.

 Insufficient light is the most probable reason behind the condition of leaves.
 You can adjust the placement of your Monstera Deliciosa to optimize the sunlight it gets.

 The Monstera Deliciosa thrives in bright indirect sunlight.
-It means that the sunbeams should bounce off from another surface before they approach your Monstera Deliciosa.
+The sunbeams should bounce off another surface before approaching your Monstera Deliciosa.